 United Coalition for Animals

-UCAN’s MISSION is to provide professional, low-cost spay/neuter services to end the unnecessary deaths of homeless cats and dogs in shelters in the Greater Cincinnati area, including surrounding counties in Southwest Ohio, Northern Kentucky and Southeast Indiana.
+OUR MISSION is to provide professional, low-cost spay/neuter services to end the euthanasia of healthy and treatable homeless cats and dogs in shelters in the Greater Cincinnati area, including surrounding counties in Southwest Ohio, Northern Kentucky and Southeast Indiana.

 Help End Euthanasia of Greater Cincinnati Dogs & Cats

 Millions of these unwanted, innocent dogs and cats are abandoned.
 Some fend for themselves on the streets.
 Many are abused or neglected.
-Most end up in overcrowded, underfunded county shelters where over 4 million are not lucky enough to be quickly adopted, and are euthanized each year.
-Our local Hamilton County SPCA, alone, takes in an average of 36 animals a day.
+Over 6 million end up in overcrowded, underfunded county shelters each year, where over 4 million not lucky enough to be quickly adopted are euthanized each year.
+Our local Hamilton County SPCA, alone, took in 7,259 dogs and 6,040 cats in 2015.

 The Solution is Simple.

-Spaying and neutering dogs and cats prevents unwanted births and reduces the number of animals that will wind up in shelters.
-UCAN has completed more than 90,000 spay and neuter surgeries since it opened in April 2007, preventing hundreds of thousands of unwanted kitten and puppy births.
+Spaying and neutering dogs and cats prevents unwanted births, substantially reducing the number of animals that will wind up in shelters and face euthanasia.
+UCAN has completed more than 93,000 spay and neuter surgeries since it opened in April 2007, preventing hundreds of thousands of unwanted kitten and puppy births.

 From all of us at UCAN, have a wonderful holiday season!

 In observance of the 2016 holiday season, UCAN will be closed the week of December 26th - December 30th.